Sudafed Side Effects

 What are the Side Effects of Pseudoephedrine Addiction?

-Sudafed addiction can cause a host of unwanted side effects.
+Sudafed side effects and addiction can cause a whole host of unwanted conditions.
 These include:

 • Dry mouth